muecoin/mue_hash/README.md

-dash_hash (python) v1.3.1
+mue_hash (python) v0.0.1
 ===========================

-Python module for Dash's X11 hashing.
+Python module for MonetaryUnit's X11 hashing.

 Install
 -------
 Python 2.7 is required as well as a gcc.

     $ sudo python2 setup.py install

 Test
 -------